 However, default can be associated with significant costs.
 Pattison (2020) documents that incidences of financial distress typically coincide with, rather than substitute for, declines in consumption.
-Moreover, dynamic consequences of default in terms creditworthiness can be severe.
-A typical default instance can reduce credit scores by as much as 30 points (see figure F-6), with implications for interest rates and borrowing limits, as well as apartment leasing or job-finding.
+Moreover, dynamic consequences of default in terms of creditworthiness can be severe.
+A typical default instance can reduce credit scores by as much as 30 points (see figure A-13), with implications for interest rates and borrowing limits, as well as apartment leasing or job-finding.
 Liberman (2016) finds that such credit constraints can have significant welfare implications, estimating a typical willingness to pay of 11 percent of monthly income for a clean credit reputation.
-To the extent possible, I directly examine these longer-term effects by estimating event studies where the credit score or borrowing limit is the outcome over a longer (three-year) time horizon.
+To the extent possible, I directly examine these longer-term consequences by studying impacts on credit scores and borrowing limits over a 3-year horizon.